 Our services extend beyond the care we provide.
 We bring hope and healing to patients and families and them make the best choices for their situations.

-2015 marked the eighth anniversary of the opening of MaineGeneral's Harold Alfond Center for Cancer Care.
+2016 marked the ninth anniversary of the opening of MaineGeneral's Harold Alfond Center for Cancer Care.
 Read about the milestone and our world-class cancer care available locally.

 In 2010, the HACCC became one of the first 16 cancer practices in the United States - and the first in Maine - recognized by the American Society of Clinical Oncology's Quality Oncology Practice Initiative (QOPI®) certification program.
 The HACCC was recertified in 2013.